(Editor’s note: This story has been updated with the most recent guidelines pertaining to vaccination for students in residence)

 “We want our community to be safe and healthy this fall, as we return to the on-campus experiences we all love,” said President Alan Shepard.
 “Ensuring our students in residence are vaccinated will go a long way toward making this happen.”

-Students living in residence will be asked to get vaccinated before their arrival – and those who can’t access the shot will have 14 days following their move-in date to get vaccinated on campus.
-Those who for medical or other protected grounds under the Ontario Human Rights Code cannot be vaccinated may request an accommodation.
+Those who cannot be vaccinated, for medical or other protected grounds under the Ontario Human Rights Code, may request an accommodation.
+Those with approved accommodation must undergo COVID-19 testing twice a week in order to be on campus.
 Students planning to live in residence will receive more details in the coming days.

 “The health of our community is a shared responsibility,” said Shepard.
 “We’re asking students to play an important role in keeping themselves, their friends and classmates, and our community safe and healthy.”

 Western is strongly encouraging all members of the campus community to get vaccinated as soon as they can.
-The university will operate an on-campus vaccination clinic later this summer to accommodate first and second doses for students, staff and faculty.
+Western’s vaccination and testing centre is open to all university community members.

 “Vaccination is the single most important intervention in reducing the transmission of COVID-19.
 This will be particularly important with the return of students to postsecondary institutions in our region in the fall of 2021,” said Dr. Chris Mackie, medical officer of health for the Middlesex-London Health Unit.
 “The Middlesex-London Health Unit strongly supports all efforts to increase the uptake of COVID-19 vaccination, particularly in congregate living settings such as postsecondary residences.”